jarviscanada/jarvis_data_eng_BrandonWong/README.md

 - Award: 1st Place at McHacks 9th issued by HackMcGill [2022]
 - Violinist: Toured at the Summa Cum Laude festival in Vienna and 4 other cities as a concert master of the Montreal Suzuki String Orchestra.
 I also competed in soloist competitions in Victoriaville, Quebec representing my high school music program.
 - Saxophonist: Played at the Montreal Jazz Festival as an alto saxophonist for 3 years consecutive.
-- Gundam Models: Build plastic models from the Gundam Franchise.
-I prefer Gundams from the Universal Century.
+- Gundam Models: Build 1/100 and 1/144 plastic models from the Gundam Franchise.
+I prefer Gundams from the Universal Century (RX-78, Z Gundam, GP-03, Nu Gundam, E Gundam).
-- Audiophile: Enjoy a balanced audio feedback while listening to jazz.
+- Audiophile: Enjoy a balanced audio feedback with a crispy voice and a grounded bassline.
 I currently use the Beyerdynamics DT990 Pro, 250 Ohms.
-- Coffee Enthusiast: Fall in the rabbit hole of the Aeropress.
+- Coffee Enthusiast: Experiment with the Aeropress Coffee Maker.
 I dabble with medium roast coffee accompanied by a hint of nuts.